Mupa1/CSS-Linter/README.md

 ## Getting Started
 - Ensure you have Ruby installed on your computer.
 - ```$ git clone https://github.com/Mupa1/CSS-Linter.git``` to your local computer.
-- Navigate to the root directory and git checkout css-linter
+- Navigate to the root directory

 ## Usage